mvolkmann/blog/src/alpine.md

 ### $refs

-This magic property provides access to DOM nodes whose elements have the `x-ref` attribute.
+This magic property provides access to DOM nodes whose elements have the `x-ref` directive.
 For example:

 ```html